 - A. Absent good cause, the court will appoint an attorney or a guardian ad litem for the Conservatee in all proceedings pursuant to Probate Code section 2580 et seq. - B. Where the petitioner seeks to establish a trust with conservatorship assets under substituted judgment, the trust must provide, unless otherwise ordered, that the trust is subject to continuing court supervision under the Probate Code.
-Absent an order of the court to the contrary, all trust assets must remain within the State of California.
+Absent an order of the court to the contrary, all trust assets must remain within the State of

+California.
 In the case of securities, cash and other items of intangible personal property, the assets must remain on deposit with an entity registered with the California Secretary of State to do business in California.

+C. A request for approval under PRC 2580, for a substituted judgment, must be filed in a separate petition and cannot be combined in the initial petition for an appointment of a conservator.
 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 1/1/2004; Rev. & Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2013; Rev. & Renum.
+1/1/2014)